 Cyprus is the third largest island in the Mediterranean after Sicily and Sardinia.
 The island of Cyprus has attracted states and civilizations throughout history who wanted to dominate the Mediterranean and trade in the Mediterranean due to its special location in the Eastern Mediterranean.
 Due to this feature, the island had been called by many names throughout history until it was given its current name.
+In Egypt and Hittite periods, Cyprus was named as Alaşya (Alasya, Alashia) or Asi, and as Hetim (Hettim) in the period of Phoenicians.
+However in the Assyrian documents the island was called Yatnana or Ya.
+The city states of Amatusya, Salaminya and Pafya established in Cyprus were also used as names of the island in some periods.
 It is assumed that the name of “Cyprus” came from the name of the main queen Kybele who was called Kipris.
 Another assumption is that it was named after “kopher” a word which means copper in Hebrew.
 It is also believed that it came from the word “cuprum” in Akkadian and Latin.
 Another belief is that the island took its name from a kind of tree called “Cypress” which was abundant in Cyprus.

 Cyprus was ruled as an independent kingdom in historical periods.
 In later years, it was invaded by other powerful states around the island because of its strategic location.
 In this way, every state who ruled the island enriched the culture of the island by leaving traces of their culture.
 The island of Cyprus was ruled by Egypt, Hittite, Greek Colonies (Aka and Dor), Phoenicians, Assyrians, Persians, Alexander the Great, Romans, the East Roman (Byzantine), the Islamic State, Isaac Comneneus, Knights Templar, the Lusignans, Venetians, Ottomans and Great Britain since the time it existed.